-A SMART Checklist for Content Marketing Strategies
+A SMART Checklist for Agency Content Strategy

 Have You Set Specific Goals?

-This is the “why” of your content marketing strategy.
+This is the “why” of your agency content strategy.
 Why are you creating specific content and who are you creating it for?
 How does your solution help your audience in ways other brands’ solutions don’t?
 Make a list of what you hope to achieve.
 Increase revenue, lower costs, and/or better leads and customers, be clear on the result you want to attain.

-Is Your Strategy Measurable?
+Is Your Agency Content Strategy Measurable?